Pentair plc

 PNR

-Pentair is a global water treatment company operating in the specialty industrial machinery sector.
+Pentair operates as a leading provider of water treatment and sustainable water solutions within the specialty industrial machinery sector.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily